MrVodinn/test-payment-cards/README.md

 Mastercard       | 5555555555554444
 Visa             | 4111111111111111, 4005519200000004, 4009348888881881, 4012000033330026, 4012000077777777, 4012888888881881, 4217651111111119 and 4500600000000061

-To trigger an unsuccessful credit card verification use one of the following cards:-
+To trigger an unsuccessful credit card verification use one of the following cards:

 Card Type        | Card Number(s)   | Verification Response
 :----------------|:-----------------|:----------------------